Christmas in Portugal is a fantastic idea!

 What is a traditional Portuguese Christmas dinner like?

 Portuguese families enjoy eating bacalhau (cod) and lamb, although some may also eat turkey, which is not a traditional Portuguese dish.
-They will enjoy the bolo rei, a rich and sweet cake, rabanadas (similar to French toast), and a variety of delicious Portuguese pastries.
+They will enjoy bolo rei, rabanadas (similar to French toast), and a variety of delicious Portuguese pastries.

 Christmas vocabulary